 Getting to Junibacken

-Junibacken lies on Djurgården in Stockholm.
+Junibacken is situated on the island of Djurgården in central Stockholm.
 It is just behind Nordiska Museet in Galärparken, next door to the Vasa Museum.

 From the Central Station (approximately 30 min).